RobertKajnak/EC_2018_T32/README.md

 The great work of team 32

 # File location notice
-**To keep it as cross platform as possible, (e.g. Giuseppe had the player32.java in the parent directory, while in eclipse it goes under src/) I put the src/ in the gitignore.**
+**To keep it as cross platform as possible, (e.g. Giuseppe had the player32.java in the parent directory, while in Eclipse it goes under src/)** I put the src/ in the gitignore.
-To circumvent this create a symbolic link to the parent directory;
+~~To circumvent this create a symbolic link to the parent directory;~~
-In Windows:
+~~In Windows: etc.~~

-1. cd to the src/
+Just pull the project in src/
-2. mklink /H player32.java ..\player32.java
-*If you get an invalid switch error, you didn't use the correct slash, read the previous line again*

 # Code workflow